space-concordia-robotics/robotics-prototype/README.md

 If you're using Atom (it can be installed via Ubuntu software), setting up should be fairly easy.

 - Run `apm install --packages-file .atom/package-list.txt` (from project root).
 This should install all needed packages.
-- Note that the config file `./atom/config.cson` is where the configurations for said packages are stored/versioned for this project.
+- Note that the config file `./atom/config.cson` (still in the project root) is where the configurations for said packages are stored/versioned for this project.